danieldsj/professional-services/tools/cost-optimization-setup/README.md

 This tool requires the following permissions:
 - Billing Account Administrator Role [to enable billing data export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery#required_permissions).
 - BigQuery User role for the Cloud project that contains the BigQuery dataset [that will be used to store the Cloud Billing data](https://cloud.google.com/billing/docs/how-to/export-data-bigquery#required_permissions).
-- Cloud Asset Viewer (roles/cloudasset.viewer), which grants [read-only access to cloud asset metadata](https://cloud.google.com/asset-inventory/docs/access-control#roles).
+- Cloud Asset Viewer (roles/cloudasset.viewer), which grants [read-only access to cloud asset metadata](https://cloud.google.com/asset-inventory/docs/access-control#roles) at the organization level.

 ## Usage
 ### Basic